Everything You Need To Know About Online Therapy and Insurance

 Does insurance cover online therapy?

-Online behavioral health benefits operate like their offline counterparts, providing clients participate in online therapy sessions with licensed therapists authorized by their plan.
-Coverage for therapy can be complicated, and not all online therapists may be covered.
-For example, one-on-one practice therapists working online must still apply to accept insurance from various companies.
+Online behavioral health benefits operate like their offline counterparts, providing clients to participate in online therapy sessions with licensed therapists authorized by their plan.
+The coverage offered by insurance companies for therapy can be complicated.
+Not all plans cover therapy, and even if coverage is offered, it may exclude online therapy.
+For example, one-on-one practice therapists working online must still apply to accept insurance from various insurance companies.
 Not all practice therapists are on the same panels or take insurance.
 In addition, online platforms may not accept insurance due to billing policies.

 How much does out-of-pocket online therapy cost?

-The average therapy cost or rate depends on where it occurs.
+The average cost of therapy depends on where it occurs.
 Factors that affect the prices may include geographical location, education, experience, concurrent conditions, whether it's a one-on-one or public practice, and any specialties the therapist has.

 Mental health clients living in major cities or states with a high cost-of-living index may expect to pay more for online mental health care services in their state than behavioral health clients in those with a lower cost of living.